jfrank-nih/.github/.github/ISSUE_TEMPLATE/design-solution.md

 ### Functionality:
 *Describe how the design should function, e.g. color changes on hover*
 1. Specification
-2. Specification
-3. Specification

 ### Specs / InVision:
 *Design specs indicated in the InVision links below.
 Please view in the inspect mode along with the comments panel*
 1. InVision link
-2. InVision link
-3. InVision link

 #### Technical Constraints
 *Technical constraints and dev questions to consider*
 1. Constraint
-2. Constraint
-3. Constraint

 1. Dev question to be answered
-2. Dev question to be answered
-3. Dev question to be answered